George Rex: Biography

-George Rex was articled for seven years to one of the Procurators General of the Court of Arches in 1780 when aged 14 and admitted a Notary Public by the Faculty Office in 1786 when 21.
+George Rex was articled for seven years to one of the Procurators General of the Court of Arches in 1780 when aged 14 and admitted as Notary Public by the Faculty Office in 1786 when 21.
 He was a Supernumerary at Doctors' Commons in 1787 and a Proctor there 1789–97.
 He was appointed Marshal and Sergeant-at-Mace of the newly created Vice-Admiralty Court at the Cape of Good Hope in 1797.
-He was Registrar of Courts Martial, 1797–1801, and Advocate for the Crown, a position akin to that of a colonial attorney general, 1798.
+He was Registrar of Courts Martial, 1797–1801, and Advocate for the Crown, a position akin to that of a colonial attorney general in 1798.
 He purchased four slaves in 1799.
 He was Marshal of the Vice-Admiralty Court, 1800–02.
-He purchased the homestead Schoonder Zigt (now being run as the Flower Street Guest House in Oranjezicht), Table Valley, Cape Town, in 1800, and asked permission to sell gunpowder taken from a prize of war, 1801.
+He purchased the homestead Schoonder Zigt (now being run as the Flower Street Guest House in Oranjezicht), Table Valley, Cape Town, in 1800, and asked permission to sell gunpowder taken from a prize of war in 1801.
 The Vice-Admiralty Court closed in December 1802 and he signed the Oath of Submission to the Batavian Republic in 1803.
 He sold Schoonder Zigt in 1804 and purchased Melkhout Kraal, Knysna.
-He had 33 slaves there in 1805 and was part-owner of the ship Young Phoenix, 1810–16.
+He had 33 slaves in 1805 and was part-owner of the ship Young Phoenix, 1810–16.
 He became a timber exporter and trader, having licence for 400 woodcutters in 1811.
 He was Postmaster of Plettenberg Bay, 1815–20, and held game-shooting licences, 1817–20.
 He purchased the further loan-farms of Sandkraal, Welbedacht (renamed Eastford), Jackals Kraal, Portland (1817) and Uitzigt (1830), about 24000 acre.
 He built the yacht Knysna in 1831.
 He became a man of some influence at the Cape and regularly entertained at his estate distinguished visitors from overseas such as Lord Charles Somerset, the Earl of Caledon, later, Sir Lowry Cole, Christian Ferdinand Friedrich Krauss German scientist, traveller and collector, Jules Verreaux, a French botanist, ornithologist and professional collector of, and trader in, natural history specimens; Prince William Frederick, Duke of Gloucester and Edinburgh also visited for an elephant hunt in the Knysna forest.